-This bride guide is your wedding planning step by step to put you at ease throughout the whole process all the way to your wedding day.
-You can go to a specific section by clicking on the titles below, but if you are just starting your research I highly recommend you to read it all.
+This bride guide is your wedding planning step by step to put you at ease throughout the wedding planning process all the way to your wedding day.
+You can go to a specific section by clicking on the titles below.
+But if you are just starting your research I highly recommend you to read it all.

 You’ll thank me at the end.

 Let's get started!

 Still Some Wedding Planning to Do

 RAW, UNFILTERED ADVICE